 Strangely I have a memory from when I was a teenager spending the night at my grandmother’s farm.
 I awoke to see a black cat sitting by my head, curiously staring down at me, the strange person, sleeping on her mistress’s couch.

 It was Inky, an indoor/outdoor cat, who was friendly and loved by my grandmother.
-Since I had never owned or been owned by a cat until 40 years later, it was the strangest feeling to awaken to a dark presence peering down on me.
+Since I had never owned or been owned by a cat until over 50 years later, it was the strangest feeling to awaken to a dark presence peering down on me.
 Little did I know that later in my life I would have many more awakenings similar to that one.

 With the Daylight savings time changes twice each year, my wake up time varies earlier or later because of Norie.
 It takes time to shift her back and forth an hour since her internal clock is not based on a government decision.

 Recently about 4:00 AM, after five hours of sleep, I awoke to the sounds of harsh winds blowing against my windows and the rain pelting the nearby sidewalk.
 Norie, decided prematurely it was time to wake me because she was hungry and thought it was time for her food.
-Interestingly enough she was sitting by my head, looking down at me, staring at me in the dull light of my night light like Inky did in pre-dawn light so many years ago.
+Interestingly enough she was sitting by my head, looking down at me, staring at me in the dull light of my night light, like Inky did in pre-dawn light so many years ago.